 Compared to PCR-based amplicon sequencing, hybridization-based enrichment sequencing can target a higher amount of total gene content and support more comprehensive profiling of all variant types.
 The larger amount of total gene content allows for the characterization of both known and novel variants for discovery-related applications.

 |Larger gene content, typically > 50 genes||Smaller gene content, typically < 50 genes|

 |More comprehensive profiling for all variant types||Ideal for analyzing single nucleotide variants and insertions/deletions (indels)|

 |More comprehensive method, but with longer hands-on time and turnaround time**||More affordable, easier workflow|

 ** The turnaround time is for library prep assay time (DNA to finished library).

-Array and NGS methods enable global genetic analyses to improve complex disease identification research.Learn More
+Array and NGS methods enable global genetic analyses to facilitate complex disease studies.Learn More

-Enabling molecular profiling studies of solid tumor specimens.Learn More
+Enabling somatic variant profiling studies of tumor specimens.Learn More